Photo & Video

 leather straps.
 When it all really hits you, it is nothing short of breathtaking.

 There is the mystery of who the architect or builder was often fueled by an old inscription "Pedro Boj.
 Ano die 1797 (a day in 1797)" on one of the wooden doors at the entrance.
-But, Pedro Bojorquez was a late 1700's manufacturer of doors in Tucson, and a master carpenter who may have placed his name there just like other craftsmen and tradesmen from Tucson did.
+But, Pedro Bojorquez was a late 1700's manufacturer of doors in Tucson, and a master carpenter who might have carved his name into the wooden doors there just like other craftsmen and tradesmen from Tucson did during the time perod.

 The Mission San Xavier Del Bac concept and idea was founded by the Jesuit priest, Father Eusebio Francisco Kino who did not direct the building of the church, and was a priest commissioned along with others of his order by King Carlos of Spain to assist in 'gathering the riches' and spreading the word of God in New Spain's most northern frontiers in 1692.
 While first traveling to what is now known as California and being disillusioned, later Kino found a Pima Indian village (just 10 miles south of what would later be Spain's Tucson Military Presidio) that was then near a year round running stream bed of water ("Bac" means "where a stream emerges") in the Sonoran Desert.
 Kino named the area Santa Maria.